TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/HeadlinesAndSection.rst

    Example 1
    ==============

-Example 3: this does not work
+Example 3: This Does not Work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: rest